The Data Repository CRUD Tool enables you to update data set records in the connected data repository during your testing activities.

 - Choose Parameterized and choose an extracted value from the drop-down menu.

 - Choose Complex and click Edit JSON to manually specify updates to the structure and values of the record.
-You can modify the JSON using the Form JSON view (default) or Literal view.
-Click Reset Template to undo modifications.
-The Form JSON view also supports cut, copy, delete, and insert action from the right-click menu.
+Click Generate Template to pre-populate the form based on the existing data.

 - Click OK.